ComradeYellowCitrusFruit/Arch-Install/README.md

 # Arch-Install
-A simple shell script to aid the installation of arch-linux.
+A simple python script to aid the installation of arch-linux.

 Bottom text